Now updated for the 2013 experiment!

 A Bit About Me

-I’m a sysadmin and consultant who enjoys tech, good times with friends and the occasional rum and coke… well, there’s nearly always an occasion.
+I’m a sysadmin who enjoys tech, good times with friends and the occasional rum and coke… well, there’s nearly always an occasion.

 My Past Computer Experience